Most organizations don't have a skills problem. They have a system problem.

 He writes regularly about the "unfinished systems" of the talent economy — and what leadership actually requires to complete them.

 The real gap isn't effort.
 It's ownership.
-Skills-first is fundamentally a governance challenge — and no one is explicitly accountable for the system.
+Skills-first becomes operational only when someone is accountable for the system, not just the initiative.

 richard@coreworksystems.com